What is cocaine?

 - Changes in sleep patterns

-- Loss of interest in friends, family and social activities
+- Loss of interest in friends, family, and social activities

-- Loss of interest in food, sex or other pleasures
+- Loss of interest in food, sex, or other pleasures

-- Expressing more anger, becoming more impatient or nervous
+- Becoming more angry, impatient, or nervous

 - Offering sex for money to get drugs